-The Met Office has issued a yellow weather warning for snow and icy conditions in Scotland, northern England and Northern Ireland.
+The Met Office has issued a yellow warning for snow for much of the Scottish Highlands and northern England for Sunday and Monday.

 Strong wind is expected on both days in Orjney, Shetland, the Highlands and Strathclyde, as well as heavy rain in southern England on Sunday.

 The Niagara Falls on the US-Canada border could as well be in the Arctic this week after temperatures plummeted to record lows across the continent.